-- 1. On the Configure menu, click the configure command that corresponds to the functionality you wish to test. - 2.
-In the dialog box that appears, click Download Start to download the corresponding design's SRAM Object File (.sof) to the FPGA.
-The download process usually takes about a minute. - 3.
-When configuration finishes, close the Quartus II ProgrammerThe design begins running in the FPGA.
-The corresponding GUI application tab that interfaces with the design in the FPGA comes to the front.
+- 1. On the Configure menu, click one of the following options to determine how to pass data through the JTAG chain: - Use Fast Configuration-Compresses the data for faster loading. - Use Quartus II Programmer-Uses the standard JTAG-based configuration method. - 2.
+On the Configure menu, click the configure command that corresponds to the functionality you wish to test. - 3.
+In the dialog box that appears, click Configure or Download Start to download the corresponding design's SRAM Object File (.sof) to the FPGA.
+The download process usually takes about a minute. - 4.
+When configuration finishes, close the Quartus II Programmer, if using it.
+The design begins running in the FPGA.
+The corresponding GUI application tabs that interface with the design enable.